Me and My Girl: Plot

-In the 1930s, the Harefords, a family of haughty aristocrats, are seeking the legitimate heir to the title of Earl of Hareford.
-Bill Snibson, a Cockney from Lambeth is found and named as the long-lost "Earl of Hareford".
-It seems that the 13th Earl had secretly and briefly wed a girl from a bad neighborhood.
+The Harefords, a family of haughty aristocrats, are seeking the legitimate heir to the title of Earl of Hareford.
+Bill Snibson, a Cockney from Lambeth, is found and named as the long-lost "Earl of Hareford".
+It seems that the 13th Earl had secretly and briefly wed a girl from a bad neighbourhood.
 However, Bill's rough Cockney ways do not satisfy the Will of the last Earl: in order to gain his inheritance of the title and estate, Bill must satisfy the very proper executors (Maria, Duchess of Dene, and Sir John Tremayne) by learning gentlemanly manners.
 The Duchess thinks that she can make Bill "fit and proper", but not his Cockney girlfriend, Sally Smith.
 The Duchess plans a party in Bill's honour, but Sally is not to be invited.
 Sir John tells Sally that she and Bill ought to return to Lambeth, but he is moved by Sally's heartfelt declaration of love for Bill ("Once You Lose Your Heart").

 At the party, Bill puts on airs and tries to please his new-found upper-class lawyers, family and servants, but his everyman roots quickly begin to show.
 Sally shows up in inappropriate garb, with her Lambeth friends, saying that she is going back to where she belongs.
 Bill seconds this at first, but then teaches the nobility "The Lambeth Walk".